(Quick-must be that Philly thing again:@)

 - Pour boiling water over them and let sit for 3 hours.

 - Pour apricots and water into small food processor and give a good 10 pulses or more.
-The consistency you see will approximately be your jam, you decided if you want it chunkier or smoother.
+The consistency you see will approximately be your jam, you decide if you want it chunkier or smoother.
 Note: Please do not put the apricots in the food processor before soaking-not good!

 - Pour into a pan (I used a flared 8" skillet).
 Heat over medium high, stirring constantly, when you see the first bubbles reduce heat to medium-low maintaining a low bubble and cook for 10 minutes, stirring constantly.
 (Apricots will scorch, keep 'em moving!)